zazedd/strange_cipher/README.md

 ![sync](.github/sync.gif)

 In this example, the bottom Attractor, the `Reciever`, struggles to display the normal Butterfly-like behaviour at first, but then, after a few seconds, for each new point the other coordinates start coming closer and closer to the `Driver` Attractor, until they are dancing in perfect sync with their own doppelgänger, in Steven Strogatz’s words.

+This implementation defines the Attractor on the client side as the `Driver` and the server side's as the `Reciever`.

 ### Why are Chaotic Attractors good for Cryptography?